By Anthony Silvestris

 Luminit’s mass-production capabilities, specifically in roll-to-roll and injection molding production, allow us to scale the final product to high volume.
 Since LSM production is compatible with these standard processes we set up for LSD, the cost is comparable.
-We’re finding that glass, roll-to-roll, and even injection molding manufacturing methods produce high quality LSM products at similar manufacturing speeds and with similar throughputs.
+We’re finding that glass, roll-to-roll, and even injection molding manufacturing methods produce high quality optics for LIDAR and other precision-based technolgies at similar manufacturing speeds and with similar throughputs.

 While Light Shaping Microoptics may not apply to every application, it certainly widens our customers’ design windows and allows them to differentiate their offerings to their markets.
 For more information, contact firstname.lastname@example.org.